storeon/undo/README.md

 <img src="https://storeon.github.io/storeon/logo.svg" align="right"
      alt="Storeon logo by Anton Lovchikov" width="160" height="142">

-Tiny module for [Storeon] which allows undoing or redoing the latest event.
+Tiny module for [Storeon] which is adding undo functionality to your state.
+This means that now you can undoing or redoing the events in the state.

 It is just 196 bytes module (it uses [Size Limit] to control the size) without any dependencies.